In this career summary, you will find out what the job of a Traffic Technician is about and what it is like.

 Traffic Technicians conduct field studies to determine traffic volume, speed, effectiveness of signals, adequacy of lighting, and other factors influencing traffic conditions, under direction of traffic engineer.

-Traffic Technicians with little to no experience tend to make between $27360 and $34080 while the more experienced ones make over $60620 per year.
+Traffic Technicians with little to no experience tend to make between $29750 and $35860 while the more experienced ones can earn over $62270 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as A Traffic Technician is to move to a higher paying state like NV.
-Right now, the highest paying states for Traffic Technicians are NV, CA, NY, WA and OH.
+One of the easiest ways to increase your salary as a Traffic Technician is to move to a higher paying state like OR.
+Right now, the highest paying states for Traffic Technicians are OR, NV, WA, NY and CA.

-3 other factors that can increase your salary as A Traffic Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Traffic Technician is the degree you hold, the industry you work in and lastly the company you work for.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Traffic Technicians job description, Traffic Technicians salary, Traffic Technicians information, what is the job of a Traffic Technician like, pros and cons about Traffic Technicians, colleges and universities for Traffic Technicians, is Traffic Technicians the right career for me, Medium careers to get into, careers in Transportation
+Traffic Technicians job description, Traffic Technicians salary, Traffic Technicians information, what is the job of a Traffic Technician like, pros and cons about Traffic Technicians, colleges and universities for Traffic Technicians, is Traffic Technicians the right career for me, careers in Transportation